About Tunnel Bypass

 Navigate to Access → Internet.

-Click the edit icon to edit your target user group.
+Locate the target user group.

 Click Update Tunnel Bypass to save your changes.